JohanBinst/aws-certification/saa/15-Hybrid_environments_and_migration.md

 - asymmetric encryption used to establish symmetric encryption

 ### IPSec - Two Phases
-IKE Phase 1: Internet Key Exchange.
+IKE Phase 1 (slower): Internet Key Exchange.
 IKE v1 and IKE v2 (v2 is newer)
 - authentication with asummetric encryption to agree on and create a shared symmetric key
 - "Diffie-Helman Private Key"/DH Key created by both sides in Phase 1.. this is what actually creates the symmetrical key for phase 2
-IKE Phase 2: Getting VPN up and running
+IKE Phase 2 (faster): Getting VPN up and running
 - built on phase one using the symmetric key created in phase 1
 - Phase 2 can be town down and rebuilt when needed, phase 1 can stay